jxtngx/lightning-lab/README.md

 ## Learning Deep Learning

-Lightning AI' Sebastian Raschka has created a [free series on Deep Learning](https://lightning.ai/pages/courses/deep-learning-fundamentals/).
+Lightning AI's Sebastian Raschka has created a [free series on Deep Learning](https://lightning.ai/pages/courses/deep-learning-fundamentals/).

 Grant Sanderson, also known as 3blue1brown on YouTube, has provided a very useful, high level [introduction to neural networks](https://www.3blue1brown.com/topics/neural-networks).
 Grant's [other videos](https://www.3blue1brown.com/#lessons) are also useful for computer and data science, and mathematics in general.